ryanmr/ryanrampersad.com/content/resume.md

 ### Breakdown

 I have experience with the following to varying levels.
 I consider these buzzwords and basically meaningless without the context of the projects.
 Despite that, some organizations believe buzzwords buy sales &mdash; read the following buzzwords as an exercise in asking useful questions.
+I cannot share details publically about the projects that used these specific technologies, but in confidence I may speak more about them privately.

 #### Languages